mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages) and partial DoS attacks (where it refuses to forward messages to and from specific Clients).
 As noted in
-{{delivery-guarantees}}, these attacks are only partially detectable by clients.
+{{delivery-guarantees}}, these attacks are only partially detectable by clients without an out-of-band channel.
 Ultimately, failure of the DS to provide reasonable service must be dealt with as a customer service matter, not via technology.

 Because the DS is responsible for providing the initial keying material to Clients, it can provide stale keys.
 This does not